COVID-19 Vaccine Update

 CHILDREN ( age under 18)

 Please ring reception to book your child a telephone assessment with a doctor.
-Most children will then need a face to face appointment that we will organise if needed and you will be advised of the timing of this during the phone consultation.
+Many children will need a face to face appointment that we will organise if needed and you will be advised of the timing of this during the phone consultation.

 Are you a new patient wondering if you can register with the surgery?
 If so, please read our page regarding joining the practice